loomnetwork/loom-sdk-documentation/docs/zh-CN/how-to-loom-js-webpack.md

 Edit the `webpack.config.js` file and make the following changes:

-1. At the top of the file, add a line that imports `path`:
+1. At the top of the file, add a line that imports the `path` module:

 ```js
 const path = require('path');